 Hotels: There are not really any good option to stay near Wrigley.
 There are no nearby attractions or sights.
 The best thing to do is to stay downtown and take public transportation to the game.

-Tickets : A poor showing in 2014 has fans a bit apathetic and tickets will be a easier to get in 2015.
+Tickets : Expectations are high for 2016 so tickets will be hard to come by.
 It it worth checking with the box office right before the game because the Cubs do release the tickets they have saved for the players or other VIPs.
 If you are lucky you can get box seats.
 They also release seats on their website.
 I was able to get good seats for opening day weeks after the game sold out by checking back everyday until some became available.
 There are lots of legal scalpers, they must have a store front, and illegal scalpers.
 They have a lot of tickets and they will try to squeeze every dime they can out of you.
 Try to avoid using these people.
 Bleacher seats are always a hot ticket.
 Rooftops are rented as a whole so there are no individual tickets.
 Stubhub has a lot of good seats, often for below face value for most games.